artirix/artirix_data_models/README.md

 ### The Registry

-Your app should extend the `ArtirixDataModels::DAORegistry`.
+Your app should extend the `ArtirixDataModels::ADMRegistry`.
 We can override the `setup_config` method to add extra loaders.

 **important: do not forget to call `super` on `setup_config`.**